History of the Common Security and Defence Policy: 1948–1954: Western Union, its Defence Organisation and failure of the European Defence Community

 The Treaty of Dunkirk was in essence succeeded in March 1948 by Article 4 of the Treaty of Brussels, to which the Benelux countries were also party, established in September the same year the Western Union (WU), also referred to as the Brussels Treaty Organisation (BTO), with an allied European command structure under British Field Marshal Montgomery.
 West Germany had been occupied by Allied forces and lacked its own means of defense.
 The military arm of the WU was referred to as the Western Union Defence Organisation (WUDO).
 The overall command structure was patterned after the wartime Supreme Headquarters Allied Expeditionary Force (SHAEF), which included a joint planning staff.
 WUDO could also be compared with the defence organisation in the United Kingdom.

 When the division of Europe into two opposing camps became considered unavoidable, the threat of the USSR became much more important than the threat of German rearmament.
 Western Europe, therefore, sought a new mutual defence pact involving the United States, a powerful military force for such an alliance.
 The United States, concerned with containing the influence of the USSR, was responsive.
 Secret meetings began by the end of March 1949 between American, Canadian and British officials to initiate the negotiations that led to the signing of the North Atlantic Treaty on 4 April 1949 in Washington, DC.
 The need to back up the commitments of the North Atlantic Treaty with appropriate political and military structures led to the creation of the North Atlantic Treaty Organisation (NATO).
 In December 1950, with the appointment of General Eisenhower as the first Supreme Allied Commander Europe (SACEUR), the members of the Treaty of Brussels decided to transfer the headquarters, personnel, and plans of the Western Union Defence Organisation (WUDO) to NATO.
 NATO's Supreme Headquarters Allied Powers Europe (SHAPE) took over responsibility for the defence of Western Europe, while the physical headquarters in Fontainebleau were transformed into NATO's Headquarters, Allied Forces Central Europe (AFCENT).
+The establishment of NATO and the International Authority for the Ruhr, along with the signing of a succession of treaties establishing Organisation for European Economic Cooperation (April 1948), the Council of Europe (May 1949) and the European Coal and Steel Community (April 1951), left the Western Union and its founding Treaty of Brussels devoid of much of their prominence.

+In the 1950s, both as a lesson from two World Wars, where national armies have caused mass destruction in Europe, and as a result of the escalation of the Cold War due to the Korean War, together with an acute fear of a further expansion of the Soviet sphere of influence into Western Europe, the British prime minister Winston Churchill, among others, called in August 1950 for a common European army with West German participation:

+We should make a gesture of practical and constructive guidance by declaring ourselves in favour of the immediate creation of a European Army under a unified command, and in which we should all bear a worthy and honourable part.